oceanprotocol/contracts/README.md

 - Introduce an advanced Fee Structure both for Market and Provider runners. (add link to fee post/docs when available)

-- Roles Administration: there are now multiple roles for a more flexible administation both at NFT and ERC20 levels.
+- Roles Administration: there are now multiple roles for a more flexible administation both at NFT and ERC20 levels

 - Key-value store in the NFT contract : NFT contract can be used to store custom key-value pairs (ERC725Y standard)

-- Multiple NFT template support: the Factory can deploy different types of NFT templates.
+- Multiple NFT template support: the Factory can deploy different types of NFT templates

 - Multiple ERC20 template support: the Factory can deploy different types of ERC20 templates